Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Abstract

 \section{Abstract}

 Pseudo-code written by natural language is helpful for novice developers' program comprehension.
 However, writing such pseudo-code is time-consuming and laborious.
-Motivated by the research advancements of sequence-to-sequence learning and code semantic learning, we propose a novel deep pseudo-code generation method {\tool} via Transformer and code feature extraction.
-In particular, {\tool} utilizes both Transformer encoder and code feature extractor to perform encoding for source code.
-Then it uses a pseudo-code generator to perform decoding, which can generate the corresponding pseudo-code.
-We choose corpus gathered from a web application framework Django, which contains 18,805 pairs of Python statements and corresponding pseudo-code.
-We first compare {\tool} with seven baselines from pseudo-code generation and neural machine translation domains in terms of four performance measures.
+Motivated by the research advancements of sequence-to-sequence learning and code semantic learning, we propose a novel deep pseudo-code generation method {\tool} via code feature extraction and Transformer.
+In particular, {\tool} utilizes a Transformer encoder to perform encoding for source code and then use a code feature extractor to learn the knowledge of local features.
+Finally, it uses a pseudo-code generator to perform decoding, which can generate the corresponding pseudo-code.
+We choose two corpora (i.e., Django and SPoC) from real-world large-scale projects as our empirical subjects.
+We first compare {\tool} with seven state-of-the-art baselines from pseudo-code generation and neural machine translation domains in terms of four performance measures.
 Results show the competitiveness of {\tool}.
-Later, we analyze the rationality of the component settings (i.e., the usage of code feature extractor, the attention mechanism, and the positional encoding method) in {\tool}.
-Finally, we perform a human study to verify the effectiveness of {\tool}.
+Moreover, we also analyze the rationality of the component settings in {\tool}.